 Institutional care for older persons

-In Finland, the aim is to help all older people to go on living at home for as long as they can.
-Care at an institution is only considered when other ways are no longer enough to meet the older person’s needs for care and attention.
+In Finland, the aim is to help all older people to go on living at home or in a home-like environment for as long as they can.
+Institutional care is provided in homes for the aged and inpatient wards at health centres, if necessary.
 Institutional care for older people is either short-term rehabilitating care or long-term care.

 Short-term institutional care aims to help the older person to cope at home and/or to support a family member who cares for the older person.
-This is called respite care.
 The purpose of short-term institutional care is to prevent the need for permanent institutional care.

 In short-term institutional care, a fee is usually charged for each day spent in care.
 The fee for long-term institutional care is based on how much the person can pay.